Solving Core Bug Issues on Unsupported RightAngle Versions

 Outside RightAngle Resolutions

 This will be a big concept for many, but you can build exactly what you want, how you want it, and even with the potential to introduce advanced features far beyond RightAngle’s own by producing a piece of software outside of RightAngle.
-The solution would be to build a different user experience or process for capturing the data or scenario which is a core bug.
+The solution would be to build a different user experience or process for capturing the data or scenario related to the core bug.
 This provides the freedom to capture it exactly as you need and eliminate the buggy situation.
 Finally, once you have it as you need it, the APIs available from RightAngle utilizing a .NET platform afford you the necessary pipelines to deliver the properly formed data directly into RightAngle maintaining your system of record.
 If you’re more interested in understanding these APIs and the benefits of .NET extensibility of RightAngle, check out this blog from our sister organization Triangle Software.

 Triarc Can Help